ZOLGENSMA is the only one-time gene replacement therapy for SMA

 It's a very emotional time, and the amount of information that you want to deliver can be overwhelming.

-So, when we set up the clinic visit days for those new diagnoses, we make sure that we will have a lot of time to devote to them.
+So, when we set up the clinic visit days for those new diagnosis, we make sure that we will have a lot of time to devote to them.

 One of the first questions is to keep it very simple and say, "What do you already know?
 And let's start from there.”